zhangzq71/Arduino-FOC/docs/code/work_roadmap.md

 - [ ] Implement support for MOSFET control low and high pairs

 ### Completed Work
-- [x] Make the library accesible in the Arduino Library Manager
+- [x] Make the library accessible in the Arduino Library Manager
 - [x] Make minimal version of the arduino code - all in one arduino file
 - [x] Encoder index proper implementation
-- [x] Enable more dirver types
+- [x] Enable more driver types
 - [x] Make support for magnetic encoder AS5048 ABI
 - [x] Make support for magnetic encoder AS5048 SPI
 - [x] Add support for acceleration ramping
 - [x] Velocity Low pass filter
 - [x] Timer interrupt execution rather than in the `loop()`
-  - FAIL: Perfromance not improved
+  - FAIL: Performance not improved
 - [x] Sine wave lookup table implementation
 - [x] Documentation separation from README